Colchester: 20th century and later

 In the early 20th century Colchester lobbied to be the seat for a new Church of England diocese for Essex, to be split off from the existing Diocese of Rochester.
 The bid was unsuccessful, with county town Chelmsford forming the seat of the new diocese.

 In the 2nd World War Colchester's main significance lay in its infantry and light-anti-aircraft training units and in the Paxman factory, which supplied a large proportion of the engines for British submarines and landing craft.
 Occasionally hit by stray single German aircraft in 1940 and 1941, in 1942 more serious attempts to bomb its industries were made by the Luftwaffe.
 None of these attacks hit their targets, but a raid on 11 August bombed Severalls Hospital and killed 38 elderly patients.
 In February 1944 a single raider caused a huge fire in the St Botolph's area which gutted warehouses, shops and part of Paxman's Britannia Works.
 The total wartime bombing death toll in the borough was 55.

 The University of Essex was established at Wivenhoe Park in 1961.
 The £22.7M 8 mi A120 Colchester Eastern Bypass opened in June 1982.

+On 18 November 1989, a booby-trap bomb exploded under a car in Goojerat barracks, Colchester Garrison, injuring Staff Sergeant Andy Mudd of the Royal Military Police, who lost both his legs and two fingers in the blast.
+His wife, Maggie, received facial injuries in the attack.
+The Provisional IRA claimed responsibility for the bombing the next day.In June 1998 the Criminal Injuries Compensation Authority awarded Mr Mudd £819,000 in damages.

 Colchester and the surrounding area is currently undergoing significant regeneration, including controversial greenfield residential development in Mile End and Braiswick.
 At the time of the 2011 United Kingdom census, Colchester and its surrounding built up area had a population of 121,859, marking a considerable rise from the previous census and with considerable development since 2001 and ongoing building plans; it has been named as one of Britain's fastest growing towns.
 The local football team, Colchester United, moved into a brand new stadium at Cuckoo Farm in 2008.

 On 20 May 2022, it was announced that as part of the Platinum Jubilee Civic Honours, what was then the Borough of Colchester would receive city status.
 It was slated to receive the status formally by letters patent on 12 September 2022, however following the death of Queen Elizabeth II, the ceremony was postponed.
 On 29 September 2022, the letters patent was made public, with Colchester receiving city status dated 5 September 2022 by the late Queen.
 Colchester officially received city status on 23 November 2022.
 Colchester was visited by King Charles III on 7 March 2023, in order to congratulate Colchester on receiving city status.